koka-ts/koka-stack/packages/koka-react/README.md

-# koka-ddd - Domain Modeling with Effects
+# koka-domain - Domain Modeling with Effects

 **Warning: This library is in early development and may change significantly.
 Do not use in production yet.**

-Koka DDD provides a domain modeling framework built on Koka's algebraic effects system, featuring:
+Koka-Domain provides a domain modeling framework built on Koka's algebraic effects system, featuring:

 -   **Domain Modeling**: Type-safe domain definitions
 -   **Store Pattern**: Centralized state management